The Bankrate promise

 The bottom line

 Speed may be a big factor, but it should not be your only concern when choosing a lender.
 A quick loan isn’t worth the speed if your business can’t handle the repayment.
-Take a little extra time to compare options and find the best interest rate you can.
-Then prep before diving into the application.
+Take a little extra time to compare options, including alternatives to fast business loans, and find the best interest rate before signing an agreement.